Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Injustice in Educational AI

-The fundamental assumptions underlying these systems are that learners' affective states are legible to technology and that some affective states are more productive for learning than others.
-One implication of this is that if AI models can identify such states, they can also ``nudge'' students into affective states that the systems' designers may believe to be more conducive for learning.
-These assumptions represent an ideology akin to what Foucault and others have called \textit{biopolitics} or biopower, or the role of technology and policy to control people's biophysical states through detection, persuasion, coercion, or, when control is not possible, discipline \citep{williamson2017decoding,foucault1984right}.
+The fundamental assumptions underlying these systems are that learners' affective states are legible to technology and that some affective states are more productive for learning than others \citep[e.g.,][]{craig2004affect,csikszentmihalyi1997flow}.
+One implication of this is that if AI models can identify such states, they can also `nudge' students into affective states that the systems' designers may believe to be more conducive for learning.
+Even if you believe that these affective states are associated with learning for all learners \citep[cf.][]{zembylas2021sylvia} (and setting aside unresolved questions of causality), the belief that one should thus `nudge' students \textit{into} these states represents an ideology akin to what Foucault and others have called \textit{biopolitics} or biopower.
+That is, a belief in the role of technology and policy to control people's biophysical states through detection, persuasion, coercion, or, when control is not possible, discipline \citep{williamson2017decoding,foucault1984right}.
 Biopolitical educational AI systems contribute to broader systems of algorithmic control through codifying the complex emotional states of learners in narrowly defined ways that are legible to the technologies, and which serve to reinforce particular, often racialized, ideologies about which emotions and behaviors are valued in the classroom, and which are punished \citep{gregory2017social}.

 Behavioral management and discipline in schools---particularly in America---is shaped by ideologies that reproduce structural injustices.
 School policies such as zero tolerance have led to racial disparities in student suspension and expulsion rates \citep{keleher2000racial,bottiani2017multilevel,hoffman2014zero}, with doubly marginalized students receiving greater disciplinary infractions \citep{garcia2020schools}.
 These racist disciplinary practices have contributed to the ``school-to-prison pipeline,'' where racialized students are disciplined at higher rates, suspended, expelled, and funneled into the prison system \citep{heitzeg2009education,kim2010school}.
 Structural injustice in schools' disciplinary practices is multifaceted, involving multiple, interlocking systems of oppression.
 In the GLSEN's 2017 National School Climate Survey, a majority of LGBTQ+ students (62\%) reported that their school had discriminatory policies or practices, such as disciplining public displays of affection disproportionately for LGBTQ+ students, with many reporting policies specifically targeting transgender students \citep{kosciw20182017}.
 Moreover, LGBTQ+ students with disabilities were more likely to be disciplined in school and to drop out of school than LGBTQ+ students without disabilities \citep{palmer2016educational}.
 Without considering structural injustice, the historical legacies of these policies and practices of schooling become baked into technological infrastructures underlying educational AI.